Juglans cinerea: Soil and topography

 Butternut grows best on stream banks and on well-drained soils.
 It is seldom found on dry, compact, or infertile soils.
 It grows better than black walnut, however, on dry, rocky soils, especially those of limestone origin.
 Butternut's range includes the rocky soils of New England where black walnut is largely absent.

 Butternut is found most frequently in coves, on stream benches and terraces, on slopes, in the talus of rock ledges, and on other sites with good drainage.
-It is found up to an elevation of 1500 m in the Virginias – much higher altitudes than black walnut.
+It is found up to an elevation of 1500 m in the Virginias – much higher than black walnut.
 The nuts are eaten by wildlife.

 Associated forest cover

 Butternut is found with many other tree species in several hardwood types in the mixed mesophytic forest.
 It is an associated species in the following four northern and central forest cover types: sugar maple–basswood, yellow poplar–white oak–northern red oak, beech–sugar maple, and river birch–sycamore.
 Commonly associated trees include basswood (Tilia spp.), black cherry (Prunus serotina), beech (Fagus grandifolia), black walnut (Juglans nigra), elm (Ulmus spp.), hemlock (Tsuga canadensis), hickory (Carya spp.), oak (Quercus spp.), red maple (Acer rubrum), sugar maple (Acer saccharum), yellow poplar (Liriodendron tulipifera), white ash (Fraxinus americana), and yellow birch (Betula alleghaniensis).
 In the northeast part of its range, it is often found with sweet birch (Betula lenta) and in the northern part of its range it is occasionally found with white pine (Pinus strobus).
 Forest stands seldom contain more than an occasional butternut tree, although in local areas, it may be abundant.
 In the past, West Virginia, Wisconsin, Indiana, and Tennessee have been the leading producers of butternut timber.